 Is Neuralink Stock Publicly Traded?

 No, the company is not publicly traded.
-It’s primarily funded by Musk.
+It’s primarily funded by Musk and venture capital investors.

 Musk’s extraordinary growth in wealth, thanks to the rise of Tesla stock, means he could easily continue to fund Neuralink operations without venture capital.